 Welding involves exposure to hot substances and corrosive or toxic materials.
 Avoid synthetics of any kind around welding - if they burn the fumes are toxic, and the molten plastic can stick to your skin and burn you.
 The sturdier boots are made of leather.

-A welder’s feet can be exposed to electrical hazards, thus non-conductive footwear should be worn.
+A welder’s feet can be exposed to electrical hazards, thus non-conductive footwear should be worn and covers are encouraged.
 Non-conductive welding shoes or welding boots should be designed to reduce the potential for electric shock when the soles are exposed to open circuits of 600 volts or less under dry conditions.